We are working to foster greater understanding between youth and support English language growth for conflict-affected

-During the year long program, high school students are matched individually to conflict-affected high school students to tutor them in English over the internet.
+During the year long program, high school students are matched individually to conflict-affected high school students to tutor them in English online.
 Tutors will be given some training materials and a curriculum beforehand to use as a guide, however, tutors are urged to focus on what their students want to work on.
 Tutor-student pairs will meet for an hour a week.
-Simultaneously, tutors will meet together with their participating peers once every week or two to discuss their experiences.
-The purpose of these meetings is to find support among other tutors as it can be a difficult and demanding process.
-The tutors will also be meeting with each other to reflect.
+Simultaneously, tutors will meet together with their participating peers once every week to discuss and reflect on their experiences.
 Throughout the year, clubs are encouraged to share their experiences with their schools and communities through outreach projects.

 We are targeting youth in particular because we see that high school students are at a crucial point in developing their understanding of the world, and we hope that providing them with this unique opportunity to connect with someone who has had vastly different experiences will expand their view.

 When during the week do tutors meet with their students?

 Setting the session time is up to the tutor and the student.
 Tutors work with their student to pick a time that works best.
 Due to the time difference, tutors often find that mornings or evenings work best and often choose to tutor on the weekend.

 How often do tutors and students meet?
 How frequently?

 Tutors are expected to meet with thier student for an hour each week.
 This can be split into two half hour sessions.

 Do tutors need to know Arabic?